elif1305/Project_Grid_website/README.md

 ## Project Name: Bakery Website

 ## Description
-I aim to create an basic Bakery website.
+I aim to create an basic Bakery website using with CSS-Grid.

 ## Problem Statement